-Let us recall that CHAID tries, at each step, to merge the columns of crosstables like Table I to find the best grouping of values for each candidate attribute, that is, the grouping that optimizes the criterion.
+Let us recall that CHAID tries, at each step, to merge the columns of crosstables like Table 1 to find the best grouping of values for each candidate attribute, i.e. the grouping that optimizes the criterion.
 CHAID makes no change, however, on the values of the target variable.
 Arbogodaï, like the Twoing approach in CART, considers merging both columns and rows.
-Unlike the Twoing rule that looks for the best solution among 2×2 tables only, we seek however the best cross-partition without constraints on the number of rows and columns.
+Unlike the Twoing rule that looks for the best solution among $2 \times 2$ tables only, we seek however the best cross-partition without constraints on the number of rows and columns.
 Section 4 discusses this joint row-column partitioning issue.
 Before turning to it, we motivate the approach in Section 3.